-Posted in Faith and Politics, Faith, Family, and Culture, In the News, Insights, Right Side Up
+Posted in Faith and Politics, Faith, Family, and Culture, Forgiveness, In the News, Insights, Right Side Up, Wake Up Calls

-Posted in Faith, Family, and Culture, In the News, Insights, Labor Day, Right Side Up, Wake Up Calls
+Posted in Faith, Family, and Culture, Forgiveness, Insights, Right Side Up, Wake Up Calls

 Tagged Chastening of the Lord, Gallagher's Pen, Right Side Up Thinking in an Upside Down World, Ron Gallagher, Whom the Lord Loveth

 I love questions.
 Perhaps I should qualify that statement, because I haven’t always loved questions.
 When forced to answer questions in situations over which I had no control, I have often hated them.
 For instance, when my fourth grade teacher, Mrs. Holmes, decided to subject me to public humiliation by asking me right out loud in front of everybody what 9 x 12 was, I hated it.
 I hated the question and everything it represented.
 In that awful moment as Mrs. Holmes stared at me and tapped her wooden pointer on the floor, my only hope was Continue reading

 Posted in Easter, Faith, Family, and Culture, Forgiveness, Insights

 Tagged Forgiveness, Gallagher's Pen, resurrection, Right Side Up Thinking in an Upside Down World, Ron Gallagher, Why do you seek the living among the dead?